TGM-HIT/typst-diploma-thesis/src/lib.typ

   show: structure.front-matter()

-  // main body with i-figured
+  // main body: declaration, abstracts, and then the main matter {
     // scope i-figured to not interact with Glossarium
-  {
-    show heading: i-figured.reset-counters
-    show figure: i-figured.show-figure
-    show math.equation: i-figured.show-equation

-    // the body contains the declaration, abstracts, and then the main matter
+    show: figures.numbering()

     body
   }